swamp-lang/website/content/idioms/_index.md

 Instead of manually filling in every field, you can focus only on the values that matter --- the rest are guaranteed safe because zero is safe.

-If a the type being constructed has a `default()` associated member function, that will be used, if not if a field that is initialized has a `default()` member function, that will be used for each field initialized.
+If the type being constructed has a `default()` associated function, it's used for unspecified fields; otherwise each unspecified field falls back to its own `default()` if present; if neither applies, the unspecified field is zero-initialized.

 Avoid (explicit zeroes):